 - Pull out a few tendrils around your face and curl slightly as needed.

-A center part and a lot of volume work beautifully for full curls, which can be styled using the same principles as #8.
+A center part and a lot of volume work beautifully for curls, which can be styled using the same principles as #8.
 Keep in mind Fekkai's advice:

 - "All of our curls are different textures, patterns, and consistency, no matter the length.
 However, we all need a proper haircut and the right products, so getting a haircut in your desired shape along with products that work for your texture is half the battle.
 The other half is choosing your style."